-- All occupational injuries and illnesses

-- All visitor injuries.
+- All occupational injuries and illnesses - All visitor injuries

 - Property damage

+- Environmental incidents

-- Chemical spills. - Fires and/or explosions.
+- Fires and/or explosions

-All motor vehicle accidents
+- All motor vehicle accidents

 Understand and follow site- specific safety requirements and emergency procedures.

 Each facility will have its own safety requirements and emergency procedures.
 Your awareness and understanding of these procedures is vital to your safety as well as that of our clients and their customers.